20 top tips for white paper designers

 16 | Include tasteful branding on every page | |

-17 | Do not over-design; for example, do not make every bullet into an icon | |
+17 | Do not over-design, like making every bullet an icon | |

 18 | Do not make the white paper look like a flashy brochure | |

-19 | Do not include a page of solid color; this wastes ink | |
+19 | Do not make a page of solid color; this wastes space, time, and ink | |

-20 | Inert metadata into the PDF so that Google can index the white paper * | |
+20 | Insert metadata in the PDF so Google can index the white paper ** |

-* For more help, ask your white paper writer |
+* For more help ask your white paper writer.

 People tend to notice graphics first.
 That’s why you must create an engaging cover for any white paper.